Cousin: Gender-based distinctions

 A maternal cousin is a cousin that is related to the mother's side of the family, while a paternal cousin is a cousin that is related to the father's side of the family.
 This relationship is not necessarily reciprocal, as the maternal cousin of one person could be the paternal cousin of the other.
-In the example Basic family tree, Emma is David's maternal cousin and David is Emma's paternal cousin.

-On the other hand, parallel and cross cousins are reciprocal relationships.
+Parallel and cross cousins are reciprocal relationships.
 Parallel cousins are descended from same-sex siblings.
 A parallel first cousin relationship exists when both the subject and relative are maternal cousins, or both are paternal cousins.
 Cross cousins are descendants from opposite-sex siblings.
 A cross first cousin relationship exists when the subject and the relative are maternal cousin and paternal cousin to each other.
-In the basic family tree example, David and Emma are cross cousins.